Convert Kilogram-force-centimeters to Inch-pounds-force

 How do I convert Kilogram-force-centimeters to Inch-pounds-force?

-A legacy metric unit of torque equal to one kilogram-force applied at a one-centimeter lever arm (about 0.
+A legacy metric unit of torque equal to one kilogram-force applied at a one-centimeter lever arm (exactly 0.
 To convert Kilogram-force-centimeters to Inch-pounds-force, multiply by 0.86796.
 For example, 25 kgf·cm equals 21.699 in·lbf.

 How many Inch-pounds-force are in 1 Kilogram-force-centimeter?